brettkromkamp/awesome-knowledge-management/README.md

 - [AFFiNE](https://affine.pro/) - Open source and privacy first next-generation collaborative knowledge base for professionals.
 - [Znote](https://znote.io) - A productivity-focused note-taking app designed for doers to create notes with actionable steps.
 - [samarbeid](https://www.samarbeid.org/) - An open source collaboration tool for non-technical teams that helps to manage all workflows, documents, data and chats in a networked space.
+- [ThoughtDAG](https://github.com/chenxiachan/thoughtdag) - An open-source, local-first visual workspace for branching and managing LLM conversations, where graph edges determine the context sent to the model.

 ## Semantic Web and RDF Ecosystem